ryandeussing/jimhopper/_the-brain/key-brain-circuitries.md

 The executive functions of the prefrontal cortex can also help us to resist and overcome unhealthy habits and impulses.

 Some of these executive functions are called 'self-regulation capacities.'
-Others play central roles in our capacities to attune to others and relate to them in healthy and fulfilling ways (the main focus on Dan Siegel's interpersonal neurobiology).
+Others play central roles in our capacities to attune to others and relate to them in healthy and fulfilling ways (the main focus of Dan Siegel's interpersonal neurobiology).
 We need these self-regulatory executive functions to heal from the effects of hurtful and harmful past experiences, and to become free of harmful addictions.

-Importantly, we develop – and can increase – these executive (circuitry) functions primarily <u>through our relationships with other people</u>.
+Importantly, we develop – and can increase – these executive (circuitry) functions primarily *through our relationships with other people*.
 For example, we first learn how to manage our fears and cravings (or not) from how our parents manage theirs and how they relate to our emotions and behaviors.
 Those and other important relationships (however healthy or unhealthy) play big roles in determining the capacities and habits of our executive circuitry.

 Unfortunately, some traumatic experiences (especially in early childhood) and some intoxicating substances can harm the executive circuitry.
 Fortunately, because the human brain has an amazing capacity to rewire and heal, in most cases such damage is only temporary and/or can be overcome by compensatory brain adaptations.